MAHALELP/Project-1/README.md

 bar chart for number of customers by product category and age group 2 line plots outlining payment methods used in fraud transactions

-Please note that our notebook includes other various visuals we considered in our analysis which did not make the final presentation
+Please note that my notebook includes other various visuals that considered in our analysis which did not make the final presentation